react-alpha-beta/alphabeta/README.md

 **Ensure Your Endpoint Processes POST Requests Correctly**

-  When POST data is received, one of two things may happen - the `trialCount` for an experiment variant could be incremented by 1, or the success count for an experiment could be incremented by 1.
-It's also possible that neither value is incremented.
-(Note: that there is no case where they both will be incremented in the same call).
-The logic for which value is incremented and when must be executed by your application's backend, and requires that you maintain data about previously received trials in a queriable format.
-Here's how it should work:
+When POST data is received, one of three things is supposed to happen:

+  1 - the `trialCount` for an experiment variant could be incremented by 1.

+  2 - the `successCount` for an experiment could be incremented by 1.

+  3 - Nothing at all.

+The logic for what should happen must be executed by your application's backend.
+Here's how things should work:

-  > * if success === null and no previous trial exists where both userId and metaId are equal to this trial's values, you should increment trialCount for the appropriate variant.
+  > * if `success` === `null` and no previous trial exists where both `userId` and `metaId` are equal to this trial's values, you should increment `trialCount` by one for the appropriate variant.
   >
-  > * if success === true and no previous trial exists where both userId and metaId are equal to this trial's values, you should increment successCount for the appropriate variant.
+  > * if `success` === `true` and no previous trial exists where both `userId` and `metaId` are equal to this trial's values and `success` === `true`, you should increment `successCount` by one for the appropriate variant.
   >
-  > * in all other cases, you should not increment either value.
+  > * in all other cases, you should not take any action.

-  **Step 3:** Point AlphaBeta to that endpoint.
+#### Step 3:

+**Make Sure AlphaBeta is Pointed To Your Endpoint**

 By default, AlphaBeta will look for your endpoint at `yoursite.com/api/alphabeta`.
 If you would like AlphaBeta to look somewhere other than this location, just define your `ALPHA_BETA_ENDPOINT` environment variable.

 ## Example

 *Note: in order for this example to work, you must first set up an API endpoint for AlphaBeta to consume.
 If you haven't done this yet, follow the steps in [Backend / API Setup](README.md#backend--api-setup)*

 * [Button example](examples/button-experiment): Set up an experiment to see which of two button variants has a greater click-through rate.
 This example covers (i) basic experiment setup, (ii) the two ways to pass your variant components to the AlphaBeta component, and (iii) basic useage of the AlphaBeta DevTools.